w3c/guide/process/charter.md

 Within the chartering process, the following are [Team Decisions](https://www.w3.org/policies/process/#team-decision):

 * Whether to [initiate the charter refinement phase](https://www.w3.org/policies/process/#charter-initiation), or decline to do so.
-* Appointment or replacement of [Charter Facilitators](https://www.w3.org/policies/process/#charter-development).
+* Appointment or replacement of [Chartering Facilitators](https://www.w3.org/policies/process/#charter-development).
 * Whether to [initiate Advisory Committee review](https://www.w3.org/policies/process/#charter-development) (or, "AC Review"), abandon the proposal, or extend the charter refinement period.
 * Appointment of [Working and Interest Group Chairs](https://www.w3.org/policies/process/#ReqsAllGroups).